-Description The subjects comprise a one and a half storey semi-detached chalet style villa originally constructed under Local Authority supervision.
-At date of inspection the property was fully furnished, owner occupied and had floor coverings in place.
-Accommodation GROUND FLOOR: Entrance Hallway, Open Plan Living Room/Kitchen/Family Room and Bathroom with WC, Rear Hall.
-FIRST FLOOR: Two Bedrooms.
-Gross internal floor area (m2) The gross internal floor area extends to 77 sq. m or thereby.
-Neighbourhood and location The subjects are located within the village of Pencaitland where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a purpose built ground floor flat, one of six in a three storey terraced block, originally constructed under Local Authority supervision.
+At date of inspection the property had floor coverings in place and was furnished.
+Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Two Bedrooms, Kitchen and Wet Room with Shower and WC.
+Gross internal floor area (m2) The gross internal floor area extends to 67 sq. m or thereby.
+Neighbourhood and location The subjects are located within the town of Musselburgh, where surrounding properties are of mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 1960's. r Weather Raining during course of inspection.
+There is a primary school to the front elevation.
+Age 1950's.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a chimney stack built up off the front elevation wall head in brick pointed construction, incorporating a metal cowl set in cement haunchings.
-The stack is lead raggled into the surrounding roofing work and television aerial was noted to be attached.
+The chimney stacks are several in number and are built up in brickwork construction, incorporating clay pots set into cement haunchings and the stacks are lead raggled into surrounding roofing work and television aerials were noted to be attached.